Independence Day Coloring Pages with Printable PDF Sheets

 What kinds of July Fourth pages are included here?

-This hub includes flags, fireworks, parades, bald eagle scenes, Liberty Bell pages, city skylines, and other patriotic holiday pictures.
+This collection includes flags, fireworks, parades, bald eagle scenes, Liberty Bell pages, city skylines, and other patriotic holiday pictures.

 Can I use these pages for a summer class or holiday event?